channiemills/nba/README.md

 _Note_: This script runs in about 15 seconds, compiling a season's worth of games.

+### Preliminary analysis

+After implementing the ```performance``` function, I was able to calculate the record for teams against opponents who were above and below 0.500.
+This led to the discovery that the Chicago Bulls actually perform slightly better than 0.500 against below 0.500 teams, challenging my initial assumption.
+This will be something I will explore more thoroughly with a few seasons worth of data as the initial data set was restricted to the 2016-17 season.

+The issue with the PCT being calculated after the game was played cropped up earlier than I would have thought in that I was not able to reconcile wins and loss counts vs above and below 0.500 teams with the data on ESPN.com.
+* My first pass at shifting this calculation was messy, adding a 30% inc in run time for the script.
+It doesn't seem to be 100% accurate either as when lining up the team/opponent records for the same game, the opponent record for the home team does not match the record for the away team.

+Will create a branch to sort this out.

 ### Clean Up Steps Still Needed

 1. Clean up file structure